7MinSec/bpatty/index.md

 ##Pentesting - administrative/procedural stuff
 Some [administrative information](pentesting/admin/admin.md) to consider, like what to do on a pentest when you have no Internet access :-)

+##Pentesting - defense/hardening
+Just getting this page started, but starting to cobble together some good [defensive measures](pentesting/netpen/defense-hardening.md) to recommend to customers after a pentest.

 ##Pentesting - honeypots
 An essential part of active defense *against* hackers/pentesters is setting up honeypots such as [OpenCanary](pentesting/honeypots/opencanary.md) to alert you when services are connected to.

 ##Pentesting - network-based ("netpen")
+###Bloodhound
+[Bloodhound](pentesting/netpen/bloodhound.md) is a great way to visually map out an AD environment - even if you've just got a limited shell.

 ###Break out
 Learn how to [break out](pentesting/netpen/breakout.md) of restricted environments, such as Citrix portals and kiosks.

-###Bloodhound
-Bloodhound is a great way to visually map out an AD environment - even if you've just got a limited shell.
-Check out my [page](pentesting/netpen/bloodhound.md) on it.
+###Defense
+I started a page about pentesting [defense](pentesting/netpen/defense.md) focusing on mitigating common vulnerabilities/exploits we see on pentests.

 ###Empire
-This post-exploitation PowerShell agent is absolutely awesome.
-Check out my page on it [here](pentesting/netpen/empire.md)
+[Empire](pentesting/netpen/empire.md), a post-exploitation PowerShell agent, is absolutely awesome.

 ###Privilege Escalation
-A collection of cheatsheets and how-tos for [privesc](pentesting/netpen/privesc.md)
+A collection of cheatsheets and how-tos for [privesc](pentesting/netpen/privesc.md).

 ###Virtual machine setup
 Information on getting a [Kali pentesting box setup](pentesting/vm-setup/vm-setup.md) with Burp and other tools.